unosquare/embedio/README.md

 * Cross-platform[1]: tested in Mono on Windows and on a custom Yocto image for the Raspberry Pi
 * Extensible: Write your own modules -- For example, video streaming, UPnP, etc. Check out <a href="https://github.com/unosquare/embedio-extras" target="_blank">EmbedIO Extras</a> for additional modules.
 * Small memory footprint
-* Create REST APIs quickly with the out-of-the-box Web Api module
+* Create REST APIs quickly with the out-of-the-box Web API module
 * Serve static files with 1 line of code (also out-of-the-box)
 * Handle sessions with the built-in LocalSessionWebModule
 * WebSockets support (see notes below)